 - XII.
 Internal Controls: Establish and maintain an internal control structure designed to provide reasonable assurance that City assets are safeguarded and that the possibilities for material errors in the City's financial records are minimized. - XIII.
 E-Commerce: To fully utilize available technologies to expedite cash payments and receipts, enhance employee productivity, and provide customer satisfaction. - XIV.
 Donations: Establish guidelines for accepting gifts and donations in a responsible, transparent, and accountable manner that is consistent with the City's strategic goals. - XV.
-Lease Policy: Define and provide guiding principles for financial management of leases and subscription-based information technology arrangements to ensure consistent lease practices and establish, maintain and enforce a sound system of operational procedures and internal controls.
+Glossary: an alphabetical list of terms or words found in or relating to the Financial Management Policies